INFORMATION ON SHIP ARRIVALS AND DEPARTURES

 Code of Conduct

-Ferry Schedule week 10 & 11
+Ferry schedule week 18 & 19

-Ferry Schedule week 12
+Ferry schedule week 20

-NOTIFICATION ON SHIP ARRIVALS AND DEPARTURES ON VHF CHANNEL 12
+NOTIFICATION ON SHIP ARRIVALS AND DEPARTURES ON VHF CHANNEL 12 |

-Approximately 10 minutes before the approach buoy, the ship announces its arrival to Port Control on channel 12.
-Port Control informs the ship of current incoming and outgoing traffic.
+FOR ARRIVAL Approximately 10 minutes before the approach buoy, the ship announces its arrival to Port Control on channel 12.
+Port Control informs the ship of current incoming and outgoing traffic. | | FOR DEPARTURE Approximately 10 minutes before expected departure, the ship calls Port Control on channel 12.
+Port Control informs the ship of current incoming and outgoing traffic. |

 All ships calling Port of Frederikshavn are under the obligation of monitoring VHF channel 12.

-TUGGING OPERATIONS
+TOWAGE OPERATIONS

 The use of tugboats is not mandatory at Port of Frederikshavn.

 Svitzer and L&N Supply Ships provide Port of Frederikshavn with tugboat services.
 Svitzer has two stationed tugboats available for operation in the port.
-L&N Supply Ships has Odin stationed at the port.

 Contact: